GlobalEmpire/GERT/GERTi/Modules/README.md

 ### **`GCU.GetRemoteVersion(moduleName,socket):`**
 This function requests the `versionHeader` of `moduleName` from the update server.<br>
 Accepts two variables: `moduleName` and `socket`.
-- `moduleName` is the name of the module.
-Any function that requires `moduleName` can also be passed the full path: it will sanitise the input into a `moduleName`.
+- `moduleName` is the name of the module, which will frequently begin with Modules/ if it is not part of a base GERTi installation (f.e.
+Modules/DNS.lua).
 - `socket` can be provided to cause the function to piggyback off of an existing socket.
 Useful for advanced users, who might have multiple program update servers.
 For your own safety, it is recommended to pcall() this function if a custom socket is used as the function assumes a valid socket and cannot handle an invalid socket object. **This feature is not yet standard in all functions, this will change eventually.**